janmax/Hallgrim/docs/index.rst

 into question pools.
 The scripts follow Python syntax and provide a way of parametrizing tasks.

-.. warning:: Hallgrim is still under active development.
+.. note:: Hallgrim is still under active development.
 Syntax and behaviour are open to change.
 Please report any errors or issues to the `gitlab repository`_.

 Table of Contents
 -----------------